Alicealalyst/Alice-Analytics-1/README.md

 1. **Customer Segmentation** using K-Means Clustering Employed K-Means clustering to identify distinct customer segments based on their purchasing behavior.
 Cleaned and preprocessed e-commerce transaction data.
 Visualized segment characteristics using scatter plots and bar charts.

-3. **Predictive Modeling** for Loan Approval Developed a logistic regression model to predict loan approval probabilities.
-Engineered features and handled missing data.
-Achieved an accuracy of 82% on the test set.
-4. **Exploratory Data Analysis:** Airbnb Listings in London Explored Airbnb listings data for various London neighborhoods.
+2. **Exploratory Data Analysis:** Airbnb Listings in London Explored Airbnb listings data for various London neighborhoods.
 Created interactive visualizations using Plotly.
 Uncovered pricing trends and popular neighborhoods.

 * 🌍  I'm based in London
-* ✉️  You can contact me at [training.justit@gmail.com](mailto:training.justit@gmail.com)
+* ✉️  You can contact me at [)
 * 🧠  I'm learning R, Pandas
 * 🤝  I'm open to collaborating on Health Economics, Healthcare projects